 Camino Blister Prevention: 10 Tools & Tips

-- They take precious time, effort and skill to look after.
+- Take precious time, effort and skill to look after

-- They make you walk differently and that can stir up other aches and pains.
+- Make you walk differently and that can stir up other aches and pains

-- They can get infected, and wind you up in hospital.
+- Can get infected, and wind you up in hospital